hoffay/NW-Marketplace/testing.md

   Tested by running the app and confirming successful compilation with no errors and the creation of a working categories bar with all it components.
 ## Issue 9: Restructure Home Page Components **Passed**
 Tested by running the app and confirming successful compilation with no errors and the passing of all existing tests.
+## Issue 12: Reformat Search Bar
+Tested by running the app and confirming successful compilation with no errors and the passing of all existing tests.
+Ensured that the search icon was visible with white background.
+Also checked that the hover and colored border of text field has squared corners.

 ## Total Results
 | Issue | Result |